Grand Teton Climbers' Ranch

-The Grand Teton Climbers' Ranch offers the most affordable and accessible lodging for climbers visiting Grand Teton National Park.
-Located a mere three miles south of Jenny Lake and four miles north of the Park Headquarters in Moose, WY (map), it provides perfect access to the climbing in the Tetons.
-The purpose of the Climbers' Ranch is to provide mountaineers and their families with overnight accommodations without the congestion and time limitations of public campgrounds.
+The Grand Teton Climbers' Ranch offers the most affordable and accessible lodging for climbers in Grand Teton National Park.
+Located inside the park a mere three miles south of Jenny Lake and four miles north of the Park Headquarters in Moose, WY ( map), it provides perfect access to the climbing in the Tetons.
+The purpose of the Climbers' Ranch is to provide both climbers and non climbers with overnight accommodations without the congestion and time limitations of public campgrounds.
 The AAC Climbers' Ranch is an authorized concessioner of the National Park Service.

 • Climbers must supply their own sleeping bags, pads, cooking equipment, food, towels, and other personal gear

-• To minimize impact on the surrounding environment, tent and trailer camping is not available at the GTCR
+• Tent and trailer camping is not available at the GTCR

-The GTCR offers co-ed dormitory-style accommodations in small log cabins that sleep 4-8 people each.
-The Ranch contains a cook shelter (including dish and pot washing facilities), toilet facilities and hot showers, a small mountaineering library and lounge, and limited storage space.
+• The GTCR offers co-ed dormitory-style accommodations in small log cabins that sleep 4-8 people each.

 No pets are allowed at the GTCR.
 Special permission can be obtained from management for seeing-eye or aid dogs but you must contact the ranch manager beforehand.